ponnurugeeteswar/AI-Project-Idea-Generator/README.md

 *(To be added during build phase)*

 ## Assumptions
-Users have a basic understanding of their own career interests.
+Users have a basic understanding of their own career interests and goals.

 ---
 **Last Updated:** June 22, 2026